mrcloudchase/chasingcloudcareers-site/docs/linux-engineering/getting-started.md

 3. **Practice daily** - Use Linux as your primary development environment
 4. **Build projects** - Set up web servers and automate tasks

 Ready to dive into Linux?
-Start with [Linux Fundamentals](./linux-fundamentals) →
+Start building your Linux engineering skills today!